-In recent months, floods and landslides have killed at least 280, and impacted an estimated 2.5 to 3 million people in the East Africa region.
+In recent months, floods and landslides sparked by climate change have killed at least 280, and impacted an estimated 2.5 to 3 million people in the East Africa region.
 This comes amid an already disastrous food crisis in the region caused by droughts.

 This Grey Dynamics Intelligence Article assesses the factors involved.

 The United Nations stated that they expect the change in weather patterns to impact Africa the most.
 John Roche, Head of International Federation of Red Cross stated that the floods show the (East Africa) regions vulnerability to climate change.